denis-fekete/iis_project/docs/UseCases.md

+Denis: conferences, search

 Legend:
 ❌ - not implemented in be/fe
-✅ - implemnted in fe, be methods are created but needs proper implementation ❓ -
+✅ - implemented in fe, be methods are created but needs proper implementation ❓ -

 ### Guest